-At op.fi you can make a euro-denominated, foreign currency or non-SEPA payment the same way you would make a payment within Finland, by selecting Uusi maksu (New payment).
-When you type a foreign account number as the payee’s account number, the service identifies the payment as an international payment.
-There is no service charge for euro-denominated bills to EU countries.
+On the op.fi service, you can make payments abroad in euros or other currencies in the same way as making domestic payments – by using the New payment function.
+When you type in a foreign account number as the payee’s account number, the service identifies the payment as an international payment.
+There is no service charge for euro payments to SEPA countries.

 How to make a non-euro payment?

-The service charge for an international payment depends on whether the payer pays all charges incurred by the banks.
+The charge for an international payment depends on whether your make the payment as a payment instruction or urgent payment instruction.
+Urgent payment instruction is more expensive than payment instruction.
+The charge also depends on whether the payer pays all charges incurred by the banks.
 If you make an international payment to an EEA country, the payer and the payee shall each pay their own bank’s charges, i.e. the charges are divided (SHA).
 This is the most recommendable way of making an international payment.
 When making a payment to a country outside the EEA, you can also choose to pay all the payment charges (OUR), meaning that the payee will receive the payment in full.

 Earned OP bonuses are used to pay service charges for international payments.